Android system bars

 • Overview shows the apps are open and have recently been opened.

 Users can choose from various navigation bar configurations including gesture navigation (recommended) and three-button navigation.
+To deliver the best experience, account for multiple types of navigation.

 Gesture navigation

 Introduced in Android 10 (API level 29), gesture navigation is the recommended type of navigation, although you can't override the user's preference.
 Gesture navigation doesn't use buttons for back, home, and overview, instead showing a single gesture handle for affordance.
-Users interact by swiping from the left or right edge of the screen to go back and forward and up from the bottom to go home.
+Users interact by swiping from the left or right edge of the screen to go back and up from the bottom to go home.
 Swiping up and holding opens the overview.

 Gesture navigation is a more scalable navigation pattern for designing across mobile and larger screens.
 To provide the best user experience, account for gesture navigation by: